Gambling to survive 動画

 .

-Although nothing that occurred here is new or revolutionary in football, this was all accomplished by eighteen beginners at an academic school on Galapagos.
+Although, nothing that occurred here is new, or revolutionary, in football, this was all accomplished by eighteen beginners at an academic school on Galapagos.

 ..